An Overview of PRP Injections for Plantar Fasciitis

 PRP blood therapy, also known as platelet rich plasma therapy, has the capability to help accelerate the body’s ability to heal itself through the aid of growth factors.
 Platelets are naturally found in human blood and release growth factors when the body becomes injured.
 These growth factors are capable of stimulating cellular growth and promoting the body’s healing response to an area of chronic injury.

-PRP Injections for Plantar Fasciitis
+How are PRP Injections done for Plantar Fasciitis?

 Dr. Yau will harvest 15ml of the patient’s blood, which is then centrifuged in a special machine at extremely high speeds to separate the blood’s main structures.
 Once the structures are separated, the platelet rich plasma is removed and injected directly into the injured plantar fascia.
 The injected platelets will release growth factors in order to recruit and accelerate the body’s healing response.